 - The following digits form the unique identification number for the user.

-Test Procedure for Driving License in India
+Test Procedure for Driving licence in India

-- You must be present in person for the Driving License test at least an hour before the allotted time.
+- You must be present in person for the Driving licence test at least an hour before the allotted time.
 You will have to take a test before or along with the Motor Vehicle Inspector (MVI) at the designated track.

 - Different states have different test tracks and procedures.
 Generally, for two wheelers, you will be asked to drive a two wheeler in a path designed in shape of number 8.
 Also, the Motor Vehicle Inspector will check if you are using indicators and relevant hand signals while driving.
 You will have to trace the shape of number 8 in your vehicle without your legs touching the ground.

-- For a four wheeler driving license, the Motor Vehicle Inspector will ask you to ride the car in a track and will note your skills.
+- For a four wheeler driving licence, the Motor Vehicle Inspector will ask you to ride the car in a track and will note your skills.
 You must show proper hand signals, use the indicator and apply brakes wherever necessary.
 Also, shift the gears smoothly and use side & rear view mirrors while driving.